After Hours Emergency Centres

 You will be comforted by knowing a full team of veterinary staff and loving cattery attendants is on hand should your cat have any healthcare needs.
 Our staff specialise in lots of cuddles and TLC, as well as catering for special needs.
 We encourage inspections; just call us to let us know when you are coming.

 We provide a grooming service for cats that have matted fur and are difficult to groom.
 Most cats will require sedation or full anaesthetic, as it can sometimes be an uncomfortable and long procedure.
 We perform two types of clips a full clip (also known as a lion clip) and a belly clip.
 A full clip involves sedation where the cat is clipped leaving fur on just the head, tail and feet.
 A belly clip includes the chest, stomach and back areas and we brush out the top coat.
-We are not professional groomers.
+We are Medical cat groomers.

 We see a lot of cats and kittens these days “behaving badly”.
 This may be attributable to poor socialisation as a kitten or as a result of environmental conditioning.
 Cats live in a hectic modern world, all competing for limited resources and territory.
 Some cats just can’t cope with the demands of modern inner suburban life.
 This can lead to anxiety and stress related problems such as inter-cat aggression, urination disorders, anxiety related vocalisation or biting.

 We offer extended consults to help adequately define and diagnose any of these problems.
 To help solve these, we spend extra time with you and your cat getting to know both of you and to try pin point a potential cause.
 We try to identify any home modifications which will help curb some behavioural issues.
 Sometimes, intervention with behaviour modifying drugs can help curb the unwanted behaviours and help your cat learn more positive coping skills.
+Dr Richard performs extended behavior consultations in conjunction with home entered questionnaires.

 Pharmacy - Drug Dispensing